Benedictteo05/OSA_notes/Operating Systems & Administration/Operating System Organization.md

 - Local and Remote file systems

+### System Call
-A system call is a call to the OS through the Supervisor Process
+A system call is a call to the OS through the Supervisor mode to do service for the application program.